 My doctor tells me where they are, who is around them, and mentions that those around me may also be able to hear our conversation.

-Asking patients if they feel their privacy was respected during their virtual appointment helps to ensure patients feel comfortable using telemedicine and discussing their health via video chat.
+Asking patients if they feel their privacy was respected during their virtual appointment makes them feel comfortable using telemedicine and discussing their health via video chat.

 Asking patients if they feel satisfied with their healthcare provider’s thoroughness while using telemedicine might be one of the most important questions to ask.